dronecz/Uselless_box/README.md

  Please download these files if you need them from GrabCAD as I do not want to violate their licence.

  In this project I did not like that is hold in one piece by screws and it is using 9V battery so I started to model my own parts and finished with completely new useless box.
-I´m using Arduino code and servo arm in my box.
+I´m using Arduino code and servo arm in my box from original project.
 Many thanks to **grafalex** that he provided his project with STEP file.

  For this project you will need following items: